conan-io/docs/mastering/conditional.rst

 - **Constrain settings inside a recipe**:

-  This approach constrains the settings inside a recipe to a subset of them and it is normally used in recipes that are never supposed to work out of the restricted settings.
+  This approach constrains the settings inside a recipe to a subset of them, and it is normally used in recipes that are never supposed to work out of the restricted settings.

   .. code-block:: python